buildtesters/schemas/README.md

 # Buildtest Schema

-The currently under development types of schemas include:
+The currently (under development) types of schemas include:

  - [script](script): a single executable or multiple lines to be run as a test
+ - [global](global): includes a simple global schema that is not expected to change frequently.
+This mandates that every recipe is a yaml file with a version and one or more named subsections.

 ## What is a schema?